QFC to close two Seattle stores, blames city’s new $4 hazard pay law

 QFC will close two Seattle locations it describes as “underperforming,” saying the decision was fueled in part by a recent city requirement that large grocery stores give workers an extra $4 an hour in pandemic-related hazard pay.

-The two QFC stores — at 416 15th Ave.
-East on Capitol Hill and at 8400 35th Ave.
-NE in Wedgwood — will remain open through April 24, the grocery chain announced Tuesday.
-QFC is owned by Kroger, which also operates Fred Meyer stores in the Pacific Northwest.
+The two QFC stores — at 416 15th Avenue East on Capitol Hill and at 8400 35th Ave.
+N.E. in Wedgwood — will remain open through April 24, the grocery chain announced Tuesday.

 In a statement, QFC said the city’s hazard pay requirement, which the City Council approved Jan.
 25, added major costs at a time when grocery stores “operate on razor-thin profit margins in a very competitive landscape.”